-Sewage effluent phosphorus limit of <1.0 mg/l will be achieved when proper operational procedures are followed.
-Failure to follow proper operational procedures could result in either / both effluent phosphorus and effluent ammonia limits being exceeded.

-An anticipated increase in waste activated sludge production will require additional sludge removal, dewatering and transportation to the community landfill site.

-There are increased operational requirements associated with chemical transportation, chemical handling and chemical storage.
-Workplace Safety and Health issues could arise if adequate chemical storage and handling procedures are not followed.

-The potential for chemical spills is small, as the aluminum sulphate will be delivered in 20 liter pails.
+- Sewage effluent phosphorus limit of <1.0 mg/l will be achieved when proper operational procedures are followed.
+Failure to follow proper operational procedures could result in either / both effluent phosphorus and effluent ammonia limits being exceeded. - An anticipated increase in waste activated sludge production will require additional sludge removal from the plant and transportation of the additional sludge to the community landfill site. - There are increased operational requirements associated with chemical transportation, chemical handling and chemical storage.
+Workplace Safety and Health issues could arise if adequate chemical storage and handling procedures are not followed. - The potential for chemical spills is small, as the aluminum sulphate will be delivered in 20 liter pails.
 The maximum amount of aluminum sulphate on site will be (<10) 20 liter pails.